Home | Site Map | Watch | FAQ | History | Store | Contact

 Listening exercises

-Download the score, right-click here to download a continuously-loopable audio-only version, play the audio version continuously (by enabling "loop" or "repeat" or "continuous" in your player), listen to it (on headphones is the best) at a high enough level to hear all the voices easily, and direct your attention in ways like this:
+Play it at a high enough level to hear all the voices easily, and direct your attention in ways like this:

 • for each part, get so that you can hear it continuously (hearing it as separate from the rest)